Pope Francis remains critical but is stable, Vatican says

 He was well enough to meet the Vatican secretary of state in his room to approve new decrees for possible saints.
 During the meeting, Francis approved decrees for two new saints and five people for beatification – the first step toward possible sainthood.

-Giovanna Chirri, the reporter for the Italian news agency ANSA who broke the story of Benedict’s resignation, said that she didn't think Francis would follow suit “even if some would want it.”
+Giovanna Chirri, a reporter for the Italian news agency ANSA who broke the story of Benedict’s resignation, said that she didn’t think Francis would follow suit “even if some would want it”.

-Francis' English biographer, Austen Ivereigh, said that it was possible, and that all that matters is that Francis be "wholly free to make the right decision."
+Francis’s English biographer, Austen Ivereigh, said that such a move was possible and that all that mattered was that Francis be “wholly free to make the right decision”.

-Francis has said that if he were to resign, he would live in Rome, outside the Vatican, and be called “emeritus bishop of Rome” rather than emeritus pope given the problems that occurred with Benedict's experiment as a retired pope.
-Despite his best efforts, Benedict remained a point of reference for conservatives before he died in 2022, and his home inside the Vatican gardens something of a pilgrimage destination for the right.
+Francis has said that if he were to resign, he would live in Rome, outside the Vatican, and be called “emeritus bishop of Rome” rather than emeritus pope, given the problems that occurred with Benedict’s experiment as a retired pontiff.
+Despite his best efforts, Benedict remained a point of reference for conservatives before he died in 2022, and his home inside the Vatican gardens became something of a pilgrimage destination for those on the right.

 Francis has also written a letter of resignation, to be invoked if he became medically incapacitated.

-But in Monday's update, they said the flow and concentration of supplemental oxygen has been slightly reduced.
-The slight kidney insufficiency detected on Sunday wasn't causing alarm, they said.
+But in Monday’s update, it said the flow and concentration of supplemental oxygen had been slightly reduced.
+The slight kidney insufficiency detected on Sunday wasn’t causing alarm, it said.

-At Gemelli on a rainy Tuesday morning, ordinary Romans and visitors alike were also praying for the pope.
-Hoang Phuc Nguyen, who lives in Canada but was visiting Rome to participate in a Holy Year pilgrimage, took the time to come to Gemelli to say a special prayer for the pope at the statue of St. John Paul II outside the main entrance.
+At Gemelli on a rainy Tuesday morning, ordinary Romans and visitors alike were also praying for the Pope.
+Hoang Phuc Nguyen, who lives in Canada but was visiting Rome to participate in a Holy Year pilgrimage, took the time to come to Gemelli to say a special prayer at the statue of St John Paul II outside the main entrance.

 Reuters and Associated Press contributed to this report